Queens Court

 Leverage Popularity

-Fans are disappointed that mainstream sports apps still prioritize men’s coverage, despite the rapid growth of women’s basketball.
+Problem: Mainstream sports platforms still prioritize men’s coverage, despite the rapid growth of women’s basketball.

 dedicated Coverage